 SMSC stands for spiritual, moral, social and cultural development.
-At Emsworth Primary School our curriculum contributes to this development by providing valuable experiences to promote our pupils' development in SMSC.
+At Emsworth Primary School, our curriculum contributes to this development by providing valuable experiences to promote our pupils' development in SMSC.
 Our school vision and our values show the high regard we place on this development and our belief and passion in preparing our pupils for the next steps in their life and helping to shape their future.
-As well as the curriculum our school assemblies, extra-curriculum activities, behaviour for learning the relationships we build all contribute to the pupils' spiritual, moral, social and cultural development.
+As well as the curriculum, our school assemblies, extra-curriculum activities, community links and the relationships we build within school all contribute to the pupils' spiritual, moral, social and cultural development.

 Promoting British Values at Emsworth Primary School

-The DfE have recently reinforced the need "to create and enforce a clear and rigorous expectaion on all schools to promote the fundamental Britiah values of democracy, the rules of law, individual liberty and mutual respect and tolernace of those with different faiths and beliefs".
+The DfE have reinforced the need "to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rules of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs".
 We promote these values through our spiritual, moral, social and cultural (SMSC) provision.
 This provision runs through our ethos and values as well as our relationships with each other and our curriculum.

 At EPS these values are reinforced in the following ways: